katossky/katossky.github.io/_posts/2016-04-22-overpass-API.md

 ---
 layout:     page
 title:      The Overpass API
+categories: [Eurovelo 3 - The making of]
+tags:       [leaflet.js, OverPass API, regular expressions, OSM relations, OpenStreetMap]
 ---

 In the process of creating a website for Eurovelo 3, I wanted to automate the download of the itinirary data from Open Street Map, and the display on my own website.
 Unfortunately, this is not an easy task.